hugofestA/aicordbot/README.md

 # aicordbot
-An easy-to-use node.js Discord bot with Artifical Intelligence made with discord.io!
+An easy-to-use node.js Discord bot with Artifical Intelligence and UserChain Technology made with discord.io!
 ## Instructions
 1. Run "npm install"
 2. Replace email and password in the bot object with your bot's profile data